javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/README.md

 <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/bin1_vsini_model_increase.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/bin2_vsini_model_increase.png?raw=true" width="400"/>
 <img src="https://raw.githubusercontent.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/main/Figures/bin3_vsini_model_increase.png" width="400"/> <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/bin4_vsini_model_increase.png?raw=true" width="400"/>

-The model vsin(i) distribution is the median of 100 realizations, and the error bars represent the standard deviation.
-Observed vsin(i) distributions come from Figure 10.
-All histograms are properly normalized to the area of each distribution.

 ### Test 3 (Model: Magnetic field remains constant with age)
 We feed our models with a Gaussian distribution of magnetic field fixed to the value of 2500 G in all age bins and use similar conditions for mass accretion rate, initial period, and branching ratio as the Test 1.